 Welcome to 5 Days of Exemplars, our deep dive into using rich performance tasks to build students’ problem-solving skills.
-Yesterday we explored how to get students off on the right foot at the outset of a task.
+For Day 1, we explored how to get students off on the right foot at the outset of a task.
 Now we’ll consider what you can do to support them in finding strategies as they step up as the sense-makers, engaged with the task at hand.

 Students enjoy thinking for themselves—they need your support, but not too much!
 So how do you offer just the right guidance and ask just enough questions without inadvertently “stealing” their opportunity to solve the problem on their own and the thrill of discovery that will keep them engaged through a challenge?

 One option: set students to work collaboratively.
 Try a structured framework like a Think-Pair-Share protocol.